 To be sure not to miss this experience of a lifetime, keep checking the attraction website.
 Although the operations run from mid-morning (at 10:30 am), going for the afternoon option (which lasts up to 4:30 pm) would offer a good adventure to usher in the evening: and before calling it a day, you will have the opportunity to tour the Naval Museum and the Charlestown Navy Yard.

 Cruising through the Boston Harbor is not only a delight but also a great source of knowledge.

 Having spent the better part of the day interacting with marine life, it would only be prudent to have a feel of the North End for romantic evening meal and drink, before retiring to your room for the night.

-Day Two: date with Museums, Gardens and Parks
+Day Two: a date with Museums, Gardens, and Parks

 If you still have a few minutes remaining, you can stroll to the Boston Commons.
 This is one place you can be sure to find a lot of people, especially during summer.
 Of course, if you have issues with heat even as early as 9 in the morning; take advantage of the Frog Pond to cool off for a while, before proceeding with the rest of the itinerary.

 The other option would be to pass by Charles Street, another public garden that is considered one of the oldest in the history of America, especially with regard to botany.
 Here, you will stand a nice opportunity to view statues and monuments (Victorian-style).
 Even for a few minutes, you can still have some fun with Swan Boats, which are readily available at the heart of this garden.
 A ride around the lake will surely be a memorable moment.